quentinplet/Wam-Sampler/README.md

 # Wam-Sampler

-A Web Audio Module Sampler written in vanilla JavaScript and Web Components :
+A Web Audio Module Sampler written in vanilla JavaScript and Web Components.
 ![WAM-Sampler](./images/WAM_Sampler_Screenshot.png)

-A live demo is available here : https://quentinplet.github.io/Sampler-WAM/
+A live demo is available here : https://quentinplet.github.io/Wam-Sampler/

 ## Description

 A Virtual Musical Instrument writing in JavaScript and running in a browser.
-You can trigger sounds (drum samples, piano notes) by clicking on the pads or press the corresponding keyboard key.
+You can trigger sounds (drum samples, piano notes...) by clicking on the pads or press the corresponding keyboard key.
 Each pad can be switched with others by drag and drop.

+You can rename any samples by double-clicking on its name above the waveform.

 It supports MIDI keyboards and the MIDI routing can be configured manually by right-clicking on a pad.
-You can manually save your actual configuration (samples pads location, effects and MIDI bindings) into a preset in the local storage.
+You can manually save your current configuration (samples pads location, effects and MIDI bindings) into a preset in the local storage.
 By default, several factory presets are available in the preset list.

 ## Usage

 WAM-Sampler is part of the WAM (Web Audio Modules) instruments and effects community : https://github.com/webaudiomodules

-It aims to be used in musical online environments or playgrounds that accepts the WAMs configuration, like [SequencerParty](https://sequencer.party/) or [WAM-studio](https://github.com/Brotherta/wam-studio).
+It aims to be used in musical online environments or playgrounds that accepts the WAMs configuration, like [SequencerParty](https://sequencer.party/) or [Wam-studio](https://github.com/Brotherta/wam-studio).

 ### Freesound explorer